 Disability insurance is bought when one is in good health.
 By including a future increase option rider on your policy, you can lock in your good health and continue to be eligible to increase your disability insurance as your income increases.

 A disability early in the career of a physician can have unique and devastating consequences.
 Unlike some occupations that graduate and begin earning income quickly, and have little to no debt, many physicians graduate with significant amounts of student loan debt.

-According to the Association of American Medical Colleges, the 79% of medical students graduate with more than $100,000 in student loan debt, and the average debt balance is now over $175,0002.
+According to the Association of American Medical Colleges, 79% of medical students graduate with more than $100,000 in student loan debt, and the average debt balance is now over $175,0002.
 Unlike other kinds of debt, federal student loans are not discharged during bankruptcy.
-This can create a serious problem for young physicians who had planned on repaying those loans with significant income earned, but find themselves unable to earn that significant income due to a disability early in their career.
-The solution is to include a feature on the disability insurance policy that helps repay these loans in the event of a disability.
+This can create a serious problem for young physicians who had planned on repaying those loans with their earned income.
+However, they may find themselves unable to earn that significant income due to a disability early in their career.
+The solution is to include a feature on the physician disability insurance policy that helps repay these loans in the event of a disability.
 Up to $2,500 per month can be added to the disability insurance policy for the specific purpose of repaying the student loans over a period of either 10 or 15 years.